chloe-blankers/seng371-milestone1/contributions.md

 - Chloe Blankers, chloe-blankers: fixed whale page to reflect requirements, created the inital observation page (front and back end), helped with validation, reviewed pull requests, cleaned code

-- Liam Loucks, lloucks: Implemented searching.
-Built whale MVC.
+- Liam Loucks, lloucks: Built whale MVC.
+Implemented searching on whale species.
 Moved whale MVC and observation MVC to a single parent controller to allow the different pages to interact with each other.
 Built and created the database and all the classes in the db folder.
-Changed the design of the observation page to work with the whale table on the Whales page.
+Changed the design of the observation page to work with the whale table on the whales page.
 Reviewed and merged PRs, commented and cleaned code.